Solidarity (South African trade union)

-Solidarity (Solidariteit) is a South African trade union that negotiates on behalf of its members and attempts to protect workers' rights.
-Although the union is often involved in issues of political interest, it does not align or formally affiliate itself with any political party.
-Solidarity is a trade union within the Christian tradition of unionism.
+Solidarity (Solidariteit) is a South African trade union that represents Afrikaner workers's interests.
+It is also a trade union within the Christian tradition of unionism.
+It is an affiliate of AfriForum.

 History

 Its origins go back to 1902, when the Transvaal Miners' Association was founded in the mines on the Witwatersrand.
 In 1913, it became the Mine Workers' Union, and it later became the largest affiliate of the South African Confederation of Labour (SACOL), which supported the apartheid system.

 In its earliest iteration, the TMA took militant stances in a series of “great industrial strikes” and, as the renamed Mine Worker’s Union, in 1922 was a major player in the “Rand Revolt,” in which it fought for preservation of jobs for white South Africans at the expense of black workers in South Africa’s gold mines.

 It left SACOL in 1992 to reinvent itself as a general union, MWU - Solidarity.

 In 1997, when the union's current general secretary, Flip Buys, was appointed, the union was in dire financial straits.
 The extreme right-wing views associated with the union had led to a dramatic decline in popularity and membership: it had only about 30,000 members left at that stage.
 In 2001, it absorbed the South African Workers' Union, the Denelunie, the Karweiersunie and the Bosbou- en Plantasiebestuursunie, and renamed itself as Solidarity.
 Since the beginning of Flip Buys' term, the membership had increased to more than 130,000 by 2009.
 The union has more than 17 offices throughout the country and a staff complement of about 300 members.

 Solidarity affiliated with the Confederation of South African Workers' Unions (CONSAWU) in 2006, but left again in 2011.
 Through this affiliation Solidarity is represented at the International Trade Union Confederation (ITUC).

-Initially a multi-ethnic – though exclusively white – union, the role it and its predominantly Afrikaner constituency has played as a civil society organization has shifted over the course of the last century, a product of both economic and political tides that have washed the country.
+Initially a multi-ethnic – though exclusively white – union, the role it and its predominantly Afrikaner constituency has played as a civil society organisation has shifted over the course of the last century, a product of both economic and political tides that have washed the country.